How does your credit compare to that of your neighbors? Ever wondered how your credit score measures up to others?

-The amount of new credit and your credit mix (having different categories of credit) contributes 10% each.
+The amount of new credit and your credit mix (having different categories of credit) contribute 10% each.
 New credit is any new financed/refinanced account of open line of credit.
 Your credit mix includes having revolving (credit cards) or installment credit (student loans, a mortgage).

 Your Credit Scores

 As we analyze the FICO scoring model, we must understand how scoring works.
 The FICO 8 score is the mostly widely used score, with a range from 300 to 850.
 This is generally the score you receive when you check it through an online outlet.